-It is worth mentioning that with the local analysis and perturbation methods applied here and in \cite{XU3}, the problems of conformal deformation on closed manifolds and Escobar problem on compact manifolds with boundary have synchronized methodology: (i) the solvability in both cases are classified by the sign of the first eigenvalue $ \eta_{1} $ of conformal Laplacian only; (ii) when $ \eta_{1} < 0 $, both cases are solved by constructing a global subsolution and supersolution; (iii) when $ \eta_{1} > 0 $, both cases are solved by solving a perturbed PDE followed with a limiting argument which annihilates the perturbed term.
-We found that it is somehow asynchronous that historically the locally conformally flat cases are hardest cases on closed manifolds with dimensions $ n \geqslant 6 $; meanwhile the cases when $ \bar{M} $ is not locally conformally flat were left open on compact manifolds with boundary when $ \dim(\bar{M}) \geqslant 6 $.
+Through the local analysis, iteration scheme and perturbation methods in this article and in \cite{XU3}, the Yamabe problem on closed manifolds and the Escobar problem on compact manifolds with boundary have a synchronized methodology: (i) the solvability in both cases are classified by the sign of the first eigenvalue $ \eta_{1} $ of conformal Laplacian only; (ii) when $ \eta_{1} < 0 $, both cases are solved by constructing a global subsolution and supersolution; (iii) when $ \eta_{1} > 0 $, both cases are solved by solving a perturbed PDE followed with a limiting argument which annihilates the perturbed term.
+In contrast, the classical arguments are asynchronous: historically the locally conformally flat cases are hardest cases on closed manifolds with dimensions $ n \geqslant 6 $; meanwhile the cases when $ \bar{M} $ is not locally conformally flat has been open on compact manifolds with boundary when $ \dim(\bar{M}) \geqslant 6 $.